6 min read

 As a matter of fact, many of these examples will probably surprise you.

-Lady Gaga is an alter ego of an ordinary girl, Stefani Germanotta.
+Lady Gaga is the alter ego of an ordinary girl, Stefani Germanotta.

 Believe it or not, the proactive creation of this alter ego turned Stefani Germanotta into the absolute sensation that is Lady Gaga.